choderalab/vanilla-espaloma-experiment/README.md

-# Protein-ligand vanilla MD using espaloma-0.3
+# Protein-ligand standard MD using espaloma-0.3
-This repository includes scripts to run vanilla MD using `espaloma-0.3`.
+This repository includes scripts to run standard MD using `espaloma-0.3`.

 ## Description
-The robustness and stability of `espaloma-0.3` is tested by running simple vanilla MD simulations of a protein-ligand complex system (Tyk2 protein).
+The robustness and stability of `espaloma-0.3` is tested by running simple MD simulations of a protein-ligand complex system (Tyk2 protein).
 The RMSD profiles of heavy ligand atoms and C-alpha protein atoms are monitored.
 `espaloma-0.3` is used to parametrize both the protein and ligand, and `openff-2.0.0` is used to assign the LJ parameters.
 As a control experiment, the ligand and protein is parametrized with `openff-2.1.0` and Amber `ff14SB`, respectively.